HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/ps-06/index.md

 ## PS-06 - Access Agreements

 a.
 Develop and document access agreements for organizational systems;

 b.
 Review and update the access agreements [at least every 365 days or whenever there is a significant change to the information system or information being processed; and whenever there is a change to the agreements’ verbiage]; and

 c.
-Verify that individuals requiring access to organizational information and systems:
+Verify that individuals requiring access to organizational information and systems:<br />
 1. Sign appropriate access agreements prior to being granted access; and
 2. Re-sign access agreements to maintain access to organizational systems when access agreements have been updated or [at least every 365 days].

 ## OPS Implementation

-TODO: seek inherited text
+TODO: seek inherited text on HHS RoB

 ### Control Origination

-Inherited from OPRE  ???
+Inherited from HHS/ACF/OPRE

 ### Related Content